Arby3k/nBodySolver/Readme.md

 Features:
- * Solves Preloaded 3 body system ,
+ * Simulates the motion of Preloaded 3 body system
- * Solves nBody system loaded through txt file
+ * Simulates the motion of nBody system loaded through txt file
+ * Simulates the motion of satelites around a planet

 ## Usage

-For both options available to the user, the user must select total time to run simulation along with a timestep that will dictate the accuracy of the results.
+For all options available to the user, the user must select total time to run simulation along with a timestep that will dictate the accuracy of the results.

-A sample file for the solar system is also included with the name 'datasolar.txt'

-### Input Files
+## Input Files
 Input text files must follow formatting as shown below

 ```sh